RESEARCH

 DISCOVERIES AND ACCOMPLISHMENTS

-Kotra Research Group has a long tradition of discoveries and accomplishments!
-Starting from the isolation and characterization of alpha-fluoroglycine en route to our designer fluoropetidomimetics, then the first covalent inhibitor of ODCase - 6-iodo-UMP as a novel suicide inhibitor to the famous enzyme orotidine monophosphare decarboxylase (OMPDcase or ODCase), then a novel biochemistry established through 6-cyano-UMP for this enzyme, then the development of 6-iodouridine (Kopakamal) as a novel antimalarial agent, our research group established the record of academic research and its translation into clinical research.
+We made a full circle, i.e. discovery to development to market... a feat that enriches our research in the lab significantly as we try to do every day experiments!
+Kotra Research Group has a long tradition of discoveries and accomplishments, for over 25 years!
+Starting from the isolation and characterization of alpha-fluoroglycine en route to designer fluoropetidomimetics, then the first covalent inhibitor of ODCase, 6-iodo-UMP, as a novel suicide inhibitor to the famous enzyme orotidine monophosphare decarboxylase (OMPDcase or ODCase), first-in-class non-immunomodulatory small molecule drug Lucid-21-302 etc.

 Our goal is to make a long lasting impact on translational research and medicine, and transform the lives of patients through better pharmaceutical care.